abkoesdw/abkoesdw/README.md

 I'm Arief, a Machine Learning Engineer/Data Scientist.

 I work on cool projects every day.
-Unfortunately, I cannot share my work-related work here due to confidentiality nature of the work.
+Unfortunately, I cannot share my work-related work here due to the confidentiality nature of the work.
 However, when I have free time, I enjoy working on things outside my work:

 - [`The Elements of Statistical Learning`](https://hastie.su.domains/ElemStatLearn/) book is, in my opinion, one of the must-read books if you are a data scientist.
 It provides thorough mathematical explanations of most of the important machine/statistical learning models.
 I have been working on deriving some of the algorithms and implementing them from scratch in Python.
 Check out the [repo](https://github.com/abkoesdw/The-Elements-of-Statistical-Learning-Python-Codes)